1. I'm Not Sure If AAP Is Right For Me. Isn't It Only For Students Who Fit The Eligibility Criteria?

 The Summer Transitional Program (STP) is an invitation-only program for students who apply to the University of Maryland through the usual application process.
 The Office of Undergradaute Admissions at the University determines who will be invited to apply.
 Even students who are invited to apply are not guaranteed admission into the STP.
 If you have received an invitation letter, please visit the STP Application as soon as possible to express your interest in the program before it's too late.

 Great!
 We're glad to hear of your interest because we have lots to offer to you.
 If you would like assistance in English, Math, or College Study Skills then the Intensive Educational Development (IED) program can help.
-IED occasionally offers special workshops on topics like test-taking, math anxiety, and GRE preparation so check the AAP calendar to see if there are any upcoming events that interest you.
+IED occasionally offers special workshops on topics like test-taking, math anxiety, and GRE preparation.

 If you are considering graduate school, then you may want to consider applying to the Ronald E. McNair Program; especially if you fall into one of the following categories: